 Proposing a Course

-Brown University Continuing Education (CE) offers high-quality campus-based and online programs to diverse audiences regionally, nationally and internationally.
-We offer academic programs for pre-college students, for Brown and visiting undergraduates, and for adult and professional learners.
-Faculty, adjunct instructors, and graduate students find that teaching for Brown through CE is an opportunity to develop innovative courses and acquire valuable teaching experience with different audiences.
+Brown University School of Professional Studies offers high-quality campus-based and online programs to diverse audiences regionally, nationally and internationally.
+The School offers academic programs for pre-college students, as well as Brown and visiting undergraduates.
+Faculty, adjunct instructors, and graduate students find that this teaching is an opportunity to develop innovative courses and acquire valuable experience with different audiences.
 Further information on our varied programs and opportunities to teach within them can be found below.

 To propose a new course, complete the course proposal form.
 New course proposals are reviewed by our curriculum committee.
 We will contact you if your new course is approved.
 If you would like to discuss your course proposal, please contact us (401) 863-7901 to schedule an appointment with a program director.